alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

     -d mysql:8.0
 ```

-Connect to the server any appropriate way, for example `mysql-cli`:
+Connect to the server any appropriate way, for example using `mysql-cli` tool:
 ```
 mysql --port 33061 -u root -h 127.0.0.1
 ```

 Then run all the sql scripts from above.

-### And let's try it out in action
+### And let's try it in action

 I'm going to use the following pattern - create a simple message with 2 max read
 count, then retrieve the message two times and validate that it's not readable